vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 As you can see even when we give property type of integer, Typed OM returns us type number.

 ### number
-As you can guess number type is similar to interger one, but allows to set float values as well:
+As you can guess number type is similar to integer one but allows to set float values as well:

 ```js
 CSS.registerProperty({